jonnyhuck/Paper2GIS/README.md

 ![Hillshade Example](resources/images/hillshade.png)

+* if you are using the OpenStreetMap tiles, you also have the optiojn of adding a boundary to your dataset (i.e., toi mark the extent of your are of interest).
+This is achieved by providing a path to a Shapefile containing the boundary as a polygon.
+It will be drawn as an outline, with the width, colour and opacity all editable using the options.

 It is always good to thoroughly test a map using the extractor before using a Paper2GIS layout 'in the wild', and remember that the `extract` software has loads of settings to help make sure that you get a nice result, so don't panic if you don't get a perfect result first time with the default settings!

 ### Notes on Map Extraction